loudnumbers/loudnumbers_norns/README.md

 - ENC 2: select root note
 - ENC 3: select scale

+## Crow support

+- OUT1 = note (1V/oct)
+- OUT2 = trigger

+I want to build this out a bit more in due course, but this works for now.

 ## Tips

 - The script assumes that your .csv file has headers.
 If it doesn't, it'll read the first row of data as headers.